 Q & A

-Can you tell us a little about Help Scout’s company culture?
+Can you tell us a little about Help Scout’s culture?

 Help Scout uses the term support-driven to emphasize the impact customer support has on business growth and innovation.
-Can you explain what that “support-driven” means in a bit more detail?
+What does that term really mean to you?

-Mathew: Being a support driven company means your success is based on making your customers successful.
+Being a support-driven company means your success is based on making your customers successful.

-Mathew: Support-driven culture will look a little different at every company, but here are a few tactics we use at Help Scout:
+Support-driven culture will look a little different at every company, but here are a couple tactics we use at Help Scout.

 Every new employee spends a whole week in the queue during onboarding, because we believe that no matter what an employee does for their job here, they are all working for the customer in the end, so they’d better get to know them.